f9micro/f9-kernel/README.md

 * Energy efficient scheduling and tickless timer which allow the ARM Cortex-M to wake up only when needed, either at a scheduled time or on an interrupt event.
-Therefore, it results in better current consumption than the original approach using the system timer, SysTick, which require a constantly running, high frequency clock.
+Therefore, it results in better current consumption than the common approach using the system timer, SysTick, which requires a constantly running and high frequency clock.

 * KProbes, dynamic instrumentation system inspired by Linux Kernel, allowing developers to gather additional information about kernel operation without